-2. Order the first set of gentle vision shaping appliances.
 These lenses will be custom ordered for each eye for each patient.
 The gentle vision shaping appliances typically take about one week to arrive at our Myrtle Beach office.
 The patient is then scheduled for an appointment to dispense the GVSS’s (Gentle Vision Shaping System appliances).
-At this dispensing visit the patient will be instructed on how to insert and remove the GVSS’s.
+At this dispensing visit, the patient will be instructed on how to insert and remove the GVSS’s.
 The patient will also be instructed on how to care for and handle the GVSS’s.
-Our eye doctor will examine the fit of the GVSS’s a on the patient’s eyes at this dispensing visit.
+Our eye doctor will examine the fit of the GVSS’s on the patient’s eyes at this dispensing visit.

-3. Follow up visit.
 The patient is scheduled to return to our Myrtle Beach office the very next morning as the first patient of the day.
 They are to return that next morning with the appliances still on their eyes.
-They will remove them at the office after the doctor has had a chance to evaluate the fit.
+They will remove them from the office after the doctor has had a chance to evaluate the fit.
 The patient will have slept in those GVSS’s for about 6 to 10 hours that night before coming into the office.

-4. Second follow up visit.
-After the doctor evaluates the fit at that morning visit, the patient will be rescheduled for another office visit, typically in about one week.
+After the doctor evaluates the fit during that morning visit, the patient will be rescheduled for another office visit, typically in about one week.
 If the patient is not fully corrected yet after just this one night of sleeping in the GVSS’s, then they will be given some disposable soft contact lenses to wear during the day until they no longer need them.
 Most patients no longer need the soft contact lenses during the daytime within one week of sleeping with the GVSS’s.